• Skip to primary navigation

 A medley of roasted root vegetables in a sheet pan.

 This recipe for roasted root vegetables is the perfect side dish for any occasion!
-It’s healthy, delicious and easy to make.
+It’s delicious and easy to make.
 Enjoy this naturally sweet roasted vegetable medley warm, cold, or at room temperature.

 This dish also makes an easy potluck salad that can be made ahead of time!